A Guide to Omarosa’s Trump N-Word Tape Allegations

 On Sunday’s Meet the Press, Omarosa backtracked, telling Chuck Todd that she heard the recording of Trump using the N-word after the book closed, during a recent trip to Los Angeles.
 “I heard his voice as clear as you and I are sitting here,” she said.

-She continued using the alleged tape to tease her book Monday on the Today Show, but she bristled when Savannah Guthrie pressed her for more information about the president of the United States using racial slurs.
+She continued using the alleged tape to tease her book Monday on the Today show, but she bristled when Savannah Guthrie pressed her for more information about the president of the United States using racial slurs.
 Omarosa offered a few new details, saying the tape is audio-only, and about three minutes long.
-“He was talking about some African Americans in the production during the course of The Apprentice, which is unacceptable,” she said.
+“He was talking about some African-Americans in the production during the course of The Apprentice, which is unacceptable,” she said.

 Naturally, Omarosa saved a few more tidbits for her next media appearance.
 Monday night on Hardball, she told Chris Matthews that Trump uses the N-word in reference to Apprentice contestant Kwame Jackson.
-She revealed that se heard the recording from a man who used to be part of the show’s production staff, saying the source “took it on themselves” to document Trump’s racism.
+She revealed that she heard the recording from a man who used to be part of the show’s production staff, saying the source “took it on themselves” to document Trump’s racism.
 She said she believes this man may be planning to drop the audio as an “October surprise” ahead of the midterms.

 “After I closed the book I had an opportunity to go out there and to meet with him,” she said of the source.
-“He’s terrified, but he also thinks he’s doing a good service to save his country from a president who clearly doesn’t care about African Americans.”
+“He’s terrified, but he also thinks he’s doing a good service to save his country from a president who clearly doesn’t care about African-Americans.”

 Trump Aides Say Omarosa Told Them an Entirely Different Story